-Type of Barrier Area/ Department Description of Barriers Strategy for Removal/Prevention Progress on Removal/Prevention Policy/Practice Throughout facility Lack of awareness of policies and procedures for receiving feedback and providing feedback in accessible formats or with communication supports.
+Type of Barrier Area/ Department Description of Barriers Strategy for Removal/Prevention Progress on Removal/Prevention provided, including dates and number of individuals.
+Policy/Practice Throughout facility Lack of awareness of policies and procedures for receiving feedback and providing feedback in accessible formats or with communication supports.
 Create/update written policies and procedures for receiving and responding to feedback in a manner that is accessible to persons with disabilities by providing or arranging for the provision of accessible formats and communication supports, upon request.
 Information about the availability of accessible formats and communication supports will be posted on the hospital website.
 Complete - Corporate Policy AODAS- 2 Accessible Customer Service was revised to specify multiple communication options are available when receiving or responding to feedback.
 Specific guidance is now provided on where and how physicians, staff, volunteers, and other individuals may access the many accessible formats and communication supports available for use in the facility, including a newly developed Plain Language Guide.
 The HDSHRC website has been updated to include our commitment to communicate using methods that consider the way in which individuals express, receive, and process information.
 A list of assistive devices and communication supports that are available for use by inpatients has also been included on the website for public reference.
-Technological Development & Communication Department / ICT Department Web content is not fully accessible for use with screen-readers and other adaptive technologies Internet websites and web content will conform with the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, initially at Level A Complete - HDSHRC confirmed with the website creator that the website meets all Level A requirements.
+Technological Development & Communication Department / ICT Department Web content is not fully accessible for use with screen- readers and other adaptive technologies Internet websites and web content will conform with the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, initially at Level A Complete - HDSHRC confirmed with the website creator that the website meets all Level A requirements.
 Policy/Practice Human Resources Department Lack of awareness of policies and procedures for accommodation during the recruitment and selection process Create/update written policies and procedures for accommodation, upon request, of applicants with disabilities in the recruitment, assessment, and selection process.
-Notification of the availability of accommodation during this process will be posted on all job postings/advertisements.
-Complete - Corporate Policy AODAS-6 Accessible Recruitment, Selection, and Employment has been published.
-Notification of the availability of accommodation has been implemented in all new job postings/advertisements.
+Notification of the availability of Complete - Corporate Policy AODAS- 6 Accessible Recruitment, Selection, and Employment has been published.
+Notification of the availability of accommodation has